alh-industries/L4VvLLM-gemini/README.md

   -   a Field is a collection of custom "Options"
       -   Field type can be Single Select (custom string) or Iteration (custom time segment)
       -  bucket names can only come from one Field collection at a time
-   -  Option = the actual custom field data
+   -  Option = the custom field name
       -  arbitrary string + color
       -  unlimited(?)
 Options (therefore buckets, categories, tags, etc.) can be added via settings
--  duplicate Field collection to Slice or add sort dimension??
+      -  ex: Bug tracker = P0, P1, P2; Kanban = Status, Backlog, Ready, To Do...

-- a Single Select or Iteration (custom) field
+   -  NOTES: duplicate Field collection to

   -
 -
 - == view option > "Column By:" > [custom field] > ["Option"]